JSumlin/FoodSaverPlus/README.md

 12).
 Users can now upload images for their items.

 7).
 Web page designs fixed.
 Could use aesthetic improvement, but they are functional.

+14).
+Customers now enter their name for reservations.